russellgordon/ics3u-s2-2023-24/src/site/notes/Concepts/Abstraction and Binary Numbers.md

 Value expressed in standard form|$100$|$10$|$1$ &nbsp;|$1$|$0$|$1$

-... and in expanded, we know that:
+... and in expanded form, we know that:

 $$
 \begin{aligned}